meylon7/sysaid/README.md

 # Calculator Application
-implemented in React with javascript using redux for state management react-router for routing
+implemented in React with javascript using redux (toolkit) for state management react-router for routing

 ## Pages